Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) cease to be a Member of the Association;

-   2. fails to attend 3 consecutive Committee meetings (other than special or urgent Committee meetings) without leave of absence under rule 71;
+   b) fails to attend 3 consecutive Committee meetings (other than special or urgent Committee meetings) without leave of absence under rule 71;

-   3. is removed from office under sub-rule 59(3)(a); or
+   c) is removed from office under sub-rule 59(3)(a); or

-   4. otherwise ceases to be a Committee member by the operation of section 78 of the Act.
+   d) otherwise ceases to be a Committee member by the operation of section 78 of the Act.

 ### 60. Filling casual vacancies